alexfranzen/Unio_Genome_Skimming/README.md

 This is just a place where I've curated resources to help with assembling and annotating genome skim reads for phylogenetic analyses.
 # Purpose #

-This workflow was created to reconstruct a phylogeny of Unionoida based on mitochondrial genomes, ribosomal repeats, and UCEs extracted from genome skim data.
+This workflow is meant to help guide systematic research of the Unionoida by building phylogenies from mitochondrial genomes, ribosomal repeats, and UCEs extracted from genome skim data.
 It does so as follows, but keep note that output/input from several of these steps can be somewhat interchangeably (i.e., annotating mtgenomes in MitoFinder from SPAdes assemblies from phyluce, etc.), therefor this is not necessarily a linear workflow:

 1. Initial data QC using [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) or [fastp](https://github.com/OpenGene/fastp) on paired raw Illumina reads.
 2. Trim adapters from raw paired raw Illumina reads using [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) or [Illumiprocessor](https://illumiprocessor.readthedocs.io/en/latest/index.html).
-3. Assemble and annotate mitogenomes from clean reads using [Mitofinder](https://github.com/RemiAllio/MitoFinder).
+3. Assemble and annotate mitogenomes from clean reads using [MitoFinder](https://github.com/RemiAllio/MitoFinder).
 3a.
 Assemble reads using megahit or metaspades implemented in MitoFinder.
 3b.
 Extract gene orders from the assembled mitogenomes (specific to Unionoida mtgenomes).
 3c.
-Align individual genes using [MAFFT] (https://mafft.cbrc.jp/alignment/software/) or [MUSCLE](https://www.ebi.ac.uk/Tools/msa/muscle/) implemented in [AliView](https://ormbunkar.se/aliview/) or other sequence viewing software.
+Align individual genes using [MAFFT](https://mafft.cbrc.jp/alignment/software/) or [MUSCLE](https://www.ebi.ac.uk/Tools/msa/muscle/) implemented in [AliView](https://ormbunkar.se/aliview/) or other sequence viewing software.
-4. Extract ribosomal repeat regions (ITS-1, 28S, etc.) from clean read data (can also do it from mitofinder output, I think) in [Geneious](https://www.geneious.com/).
+4. Extract ribosomal subunits (RSU -- ITS-1, 28S, etc.) from clean read data (can also do it from mitofinder output, I think) in [Geneious](https://www.geneious.com/).
 5. Concatenate alignments (if needed/desired) or export alignments in phylip or fasta format.
 6. Construct a phylogeny from the mitogenome and ribosomal gene alignments using [IQ-TREE](http://www.iqtree.org) and [RevBayes](https://revbayes.github.io/).
 7. UCE Phylogenomics implemented in phyluce